Ain't No Love (Ain't No Use)

-"Ain't No Love (Ain't No Use)" is a song by British dance music act Sub Sub, released on 29 March 1993 as the second single from their debut album, Full Fathom Five (1994).
-It features Temper Temper's Melanie Williams on vocals.
-The song was the act's biggest single, reaching number three on the UK Singles Chart, number one on the UK Dance Singles Chart and becoming one of many dance singles in 1993 to cross over into mainstream popularity in the UK.
-In the accompanying music video, Jimi Goodwin plays bass, Jez Williams plays keyboards and percussion, and Andy Williams plays keytar.
+"Ain't No Love (Ain't No Use)" is a song by British dance music act Sub Sub, released as a standalone single on 29 March 1993 by independent label Rob's Records.
+It was later included on Sub Sub's debut album, Full Fathom Five (1994), and features Temper Temper's Melanie Williams on vocals.
+The song was the act's biggest single, reaching number three on the UK Singles Chart and number one on the UK Dance Singles Chart; it became one of many dance singles in 1993 to cross over into mainstream popularity in the UK.
+In the accompanying music video, Jimi Goodwin plays bass, Jez Williams plays keyboards and percussion, and Jez' twin brother Andy Williams plays keytar.
 After struggling to repeat the success of the single, and after a fire destroyed the band's Ancoats studio in 1996, the group eventually reformed with a radically different sound as Doves in 1998.